Polymer/old-docs-site/1.0/docs/start/psk/set-up.md

 subtitle: Polymer Starter Kit
 ---

-## Set up the Polymer Starter Kit
+{% include toc.html %}

-Follow the instructions below to install, build, and set up the Polymer Starter Kit (PSK) for local development in less than 15 minutes.
+Follow the instructions below to install, build, and run the Polymer Starter Kit (PSK) locally in less than 15 minutes.

+## Install the Polymer Starter Kit and dependencies

 1. Install [Node.js](https://nodejs.org/) (`node`) version 0.12 or above.
    Node.js includes Node Package Manager (`npm`) by default.
 The PSK uses `npm` to